Shaping Fire Press

 April 17th - May 14th, 2017

-Campaign founders Shango Los, host of the Shaping Fire podcast and Kirsten Nelson of Blunt Branding.
-And over 100 cannabis companies all over the country who have come together in support of this message of community awareness, self-regulation and safety.
+Campaign founders Shango Los, host of the Shaping Fire podcast and Kirsten Nelson of Blunt Branding teamed up with dozens of cannabis companies all over the country who have come together in support of this message of community awareness, self-regulation and safety.

 Because there is marijuana in more homes right now than at any point since prohibition, it makes sense that there would be more accidental dosing of visitors to our homes.
 We have got to stop this.
 Cannabis is a powerful herbal remedy that can save lives, open minds, and provide relief.
 And it should be respected as that.